joe7575/vm16/doc/introduction.md

 There are two address registers: X and Y. These are typically used as pointers (indirect addressing).

-The last three registers are the Stack Pointer (SP), the Program Counter (PC), and the Base Pointer (BP).
+The last two registers are the Stack Pointer (SP) and the Program Counter (PC).

 The **Program Counter (PC)** points to the current instruction and is set after power on / reset to address zero.